ashsaym/ai-code-reviewer/next-gen-ai-reviewer/README.md

           OPENWEBUI_MODEL: ${{ secrets.OPENWEBUI_MODEL }}
 ```

-With that in place the bundled workflow behaves exactly like production—real providers produce the comments, and the mock provider only triggers when everything else fails.
+With that in place the bundled workflow behaves exactly like production—real providers produce the comments.

 ## Example workflow
 ```yaml